-\The proposed interventions are intended to be used for prioritising schemes to take forward for delivery, with full design and costing to be done at a later stage.
+The proposed interventions are intended to be used for prioritising schemes to take forward for delivery, with full design and costing to be done at a later stage.
+There is no national guidance on cost estimates for walking infrastructure as there is for cycling infrastructure.
 Indicative cost estimates were informed by Wiltshire Council Highways (2017) Costs of highway works, which provides guidance on the typical costs of implementing various types of highway infrastructure.
 All cost estimates subject to feasibility and design and may be higher or lower when taken forward for delivery.
-In some instances, cost efficiencies might be found by delivering schemes as part of an holistic area-based approach, rather than on a scheme-by-scheme basis.
+In some instances, cost efficiencies might be found by delivering schemes as part of a holistic areabased approach, rather than on a scheme-by-scheme basis.